feature-image

 ADVERTISEMENT

-Looking at the 2026 Slam Dunk Contest, why is Julius Erving’s concern valid?
+Looking at the 2026 Slam Dunk Contest, Julius Erving’s concern feels more relevant than ever

 The 2026 NBA Slam Dunk Contest, held on February 14 at Intuit Dome during All-Star Saturday, showed the exact concern Julius Erving once warned about.
 The field featured Carter Bryant (Spurs), Jaxson Hayes (Lakers), Keshad Johnson (Heat), and Jase Richardson (Magic), while Jalen Duren withdrew due to knee discomfort.
 Even before the action began, fans labeled it one of the weakest lineups in years, proving how far star involvement has dropped.
 Therefore, the absence of elite names immediately weakened its pull.